Effective equidistribution and property tau: Introduction

 The dynamical argument uses unipotent flows (but we note that one could also give an argument using the mixing property).
 Assuming that the volume is large, we find by a pigeon-hole principle nearby points that have equidistributing orbits.
 Using polynomial divergence of the unipotent flow we obtain almost invariance under a transverse direction.
 By maximality and spectral gap on the ambient space we conclude the equidistribution, see~\S\ref{proof}.

 The first difficulty is to ensure that one really can choose a place which is ``sufficiently small,'' relative to the size of the orbit.
 Using~\cite{Pr} we establish a logarithmic bound for the first useful (``good'') prime in terms of the volume -- see ~\S\ref{s;good-place}.
-We also need to use~\cite{BorPr} if~$\iota(\H)$ is not simply connected (as in that case the stabilizer of~$\mu_\data$ is larger that~$H_\data=g^{-1} \iota(\H(\adele))g$ which affects the notion of volume).
+We also need to use~\cite{BorPr} if~$\iota(\H)$ is not simply connected (as in that case the stabilizer of~$\mu_\data$ is larger than~$H_\data=g^{-1} \iota(\H(\adele))g$ which affects the notion of volume).

 The second difficulty is that we also need to know that there are many points for which the unipotent orbit effectively equidistributes with respect to the measure in question.
 This effectivity also relies on spectral gap, but as the measure~$\mu_\data$ (and so its~$L^2$-space) varies we need uniformity for this spectral gap.
-This is Clozel's property~$(\tau)$, see~\cite{LC}.
+This is a uniform version of Clozel's property~$(\tau)$ (see Section~\ref{ss:history}).

+After completion of this project M.E., R.~R\"{u}hr, and P.~Wirth worked out a special case~\cite{ERW} that goes slightly beyond the setting of this paper.
+However, due to the concrete setting many of the difficult ingredients of this paper were not needed in~\cite{ERW}, which may make it more accessible for some readers.